hlud6646/blog/content/posts/mushrooms/index.md

 We define a reusable pipeline generator that takes the data and a base classifier and returns a trainable object that also encodes the input features.
 We can use this pipeline to show that the original dataset is too easy.
-If we train an untuned decision tree we can achive perfect accuracy on unseen data:
+If we train an untuned decision tree we can achieve perfect accuracy on unseen data:

 ```python